zakisaati/Pseudomonas_pangenome/README.md

 # _Pseudomonas_ pangenome
-This repository contains the codes used for generating the data contained in the article "Comparative genomics of the genus _Pseudomonas_ reveals host- and environment-specific evolution" (Saati-Santamaría, Z., Baroncelli, R., Rivas, R., García-Fraile, P.).
+This repository contains the codes used for generating the data contained in the article "Comparative genomics of the genus _Pseudomonas_ reveals host- and environment-specific evolution".

 <p align="center">
   <img width="700" alt="Captura de pantalla 2022-01-09 a las 14 40 51" src="https://user-images.githubusercontent.com/50806485/148684683-ac4fd96c-f493-4be9-9ee5-5e48caa6039a.png">